Andrew Young: Post-mayoral career

 On January 22, 2008, Young appeared as a guest on the television show The Colbert Report.
 Host Stephen Colbert invited Young to appear during the writers' strike, because, in 1969, Young and Colbert's father had worked together to mediate a hospital workers' strike.
 Young made another appearance on The Colbert Report on November 5, 2008, to talk about the election of Barack Obama to the presidency.

-On January 9, 2015, Young gave the keynote address at Vanderbilt University's Martin Luther King Jr. Commemoration Day.
+On January 19, 2015, Young gave the keynote address at Vanderbilt University's Martin Luther King Jr. Commemoration Day.
 The theme was "Dismantling Segregation: Race, Poverty, and Privilege", and Young spoke about his experiences in Selma, stories of traveling with King, and his advice to the next generation of leaders.

 On May 13, 2019, Young gave the keynote address at Emory University's spring commencement ceremony.

 On May 29, 2020, Young remarked on the protests in Atlanta in reaction to the murder of George Floyd.
 He stated that riots, violence, and looting "hurt the cause instead of helping it".

 Young is co-chairman of Rodney Cook Sr. Park along with National Monuments Foundation president Rodney Mims Cook Jr. This peace park is located in the Vine City neighborhood on Atlanta's westside and has a strong civil rights focus.

+In 2023, Young launched the "Andrew Young HBCU Scholarship Program" funded by McGraw Hill Education in partnership with the Institute of World Politics Chair of Law and Human Rights, Matthew Daniels and the Thurgood Marshall College Fund.
+The scholarship is awarded to students who "demonstrate the vision and leadership potential to be an ambassador for the unifying, non-violent principles of Dr. King and Ambassador Young, rooted in respect for the fundamental dignity, rights, and equality of all human beings."
+Young also endorsed a companion bible study for those seeking to apply Dr. King's teachings to improving their communities.

+Following a reading from the Book of Ephesians, Young delivered the homily at the state funeral service for Jimmy Carter at Washington National Cathedral on January 9, 2025.

 Personal life and family

 Young has four children with his first wife, Jean Childs Young, who died of liver cancer in 1994.
 His mother-in-law was Idella Jones Childs.
 He married Carolyn McClain in 1996.
+His daughter Lisa died on March 14, 2025 from cancer.

 In September 1999, Young was diagnosed with prostate cancer which was successfully removed with surgery in January 2000.